-The financial statements, except for the cash flow information, have been prepared on an accruals basis and are based on historical costs, modified, where applicable, by the measurement at fair value of selected non current assets, financial assets and financial liabilities.
+The financial statements, except for the cash flow information, have been prepared on an accruals basis and are based on historical costs unless otherwise stated in the notes.
+The financial report has been prepared in accordance with the Australian Accounting Standards to the extent described in the accounting policies disclosed below, which the board has determined as appropriate to meet the needs of members.
+Such accounting policies are consistent with those of previous periods unless stated otherwise.
 The amounts presented in the financial statements have been rounded to the nearest dollar.